chanthus/angular-emoji-filter-hd/README.md

 --
 The AngularJS Emoji filter HD is released under the MIT license as detailed in the LICENSE file that should be distributed with this library; the source code is [freely available](http://github.com/globaldev/angular-emoji-filter).

-The filter was adapted by Didier Baquier from the work of [James Allardice](http://jamesallardice.com).
+The filter was adapted by Didier Baquier from the work of [dbaq](https://github.com/dbaq/angular-emoji-filter-hd).
 The resources come from [emoji codes website](http://www.emoji-cheat-sheet.com)